Let's Talk About Choice

 I find that allowing my dog to make choices happens along a continuum and is often context driven.
 Let's look at a few different contexts.

-I'm a big fan of letting dogs "vote with their feet."
+I'm a big fan of letting dogs show us if they are uncomfortable.
 If I'm trying to teach a dog to be comfortable with something inherently invasive, such as trimming their nails or brushing their teeth, I let the dog choose whether or not to participate.
 I don't hold them down and force them, but neither do I avoid these rather necessary procedures altogether because the dog finds them icky.

 I give her the choice to get up and leave the room anytime she sees fit.
 And I respect that choice.
 Sometimes that is hard.
 As a human being, I just want to get it done and cross another thing off my to-do list.
 This approach often doesn't work with animals.
 It causes them unnecessary stress and makes future attempts even harder.

-Another great example of choice is the realm of veterinary care.
+Another great example of choice is within the realm of veterinary care.
 Most of our dogs would be more than happy to forego doctor visits from here on out, but it simply isn't an option.
-It is our job, then, to make a choice for them.
+It is our job to make that choice for them.
 In this case, we must choose to make these experiences as positive as possible for our dogs.
 We must choose to take the time to train.
-We go for regular happy visits, we find a Fear Free clinic and we practice any relevant skills for upcoming procedures at home.
+We go for regular happy visits, we find a Fear Free clinic, and we practice any relevant skills for upcoming procedures at home.

 Many owners are fixated on having their dogs obey commands.
 Even the language here is indicative of the relationship many people have with their dogs.
 They are the dog's master.
 There is an adversarial tone to the whole thing.